Cookbook #116: Weber Charcoal Barbecue Kettles, Weber-Stephens Procuts Co., Arlington Heights, Illinois, circa late 1970s.

 I am tickled to find the original recipe, but I still have some work to do: I need to work out how to cook these on a gas grill, both time and temperature.

 I know that the bacon grease will drip off these little packages – so I begin by making sure the drip pan at the bottom of my gas grill is clean and wiping off some of the chunks of build-up on the inside of the BBQ.
 My grill top has a temperature gauge; while cooking these packages I will nudge the burners to get it to read 350-375˚.
-I’ll put them over indirect heat.
+I’ll put the “surprise packages” over indirect heat.
 Starting at 40 minutes, I will check the temperature of the pork with an instant-read thermometer.
 When the temperature is about 160˚, I’ll add the cheese to the top and check every couple minutes until the cheese is melted.
 Ready, set, go!

 Here is my version of the recipe.